Anna72c/Patient_Educator/README.md

 - **Languages**: Python, Markdown
 - **Other tools**: VS Code, GitHub, ChatGPT

+## Try It Online
+Check out the live demo here: [Patient Education Generator](https://anna72c-patient-educator.streamlit.app/)

+No installation or setup needed — just open the app and try it!

 ## How to Run Locally
 1. Clone the repository:
    ```bash